wallymathieu/assertfail/_posts/2020-05-04-Proxy-API-requests-in-development.md

 ### IIS

 If you instead work on a Windows machine you can use IIS as a proxy.
+Hanselman has a [nice introduction](https://www.hanselman.com/blog/ASPNETMVCAndTheNewIIS7RewriteModule.aspx).

 ## When can it be of use